 The Coastal Bays and Dividing Creek Rural Legacy Area (RLA) programs not only protect key agricultural lands, but along with it, buffers, wetlands, forestlands and other sensitive natural resources.
-The county goal was to protect 3,000 to 5,000 acres in these areas, between 2019 and 202228, continuing to build on a permanent "greenway" connecting E.A.Vaughn Wildlife Management Area to Pocomoke State Forest and important contiguous woodland in Dividing Creek and Nassawango Creek watersheds; 2,483 acres have been protected as of April 2022.
+The county goal was to protect 3,000 to 5,000 acres in these areas, between 2019 and $2022^{28}$ , continuing to build on a permanent "greenway" connecting E.A.
+Vaughn Wildlife Management Area to Pocomoke State Forest and important contiguous woodland in Dividing Creek and Nassawango Creek watersheds; 2,483 acres have been protected as of April 2022.
 Since 2018, 556 acres have been protected in the Coastal Bays RLA and 1,926 acres in the Worcester County portion of the Dividing Creek RLA.
 The Rural Legacy properties are reflected in maps and tables in both this and the following chapter, as there is a dual purpose of the program to protect both natural resource and agricultural features of properties.

 The permanent Conservation Reserve Enhancement Program (CREP) Easement program which purchases permanent easements on property partly or completely in a CREP contract, became available in 2010 and again in 2014 and 2017 (in Maryland, to selected counties/areas).
 424 acres have been protected with this program, 57 acres since 2018 (see Figure 3-2).
 The federal Conservation Reserve Program removes environmentally sensitive land from agricultural production and plants vegetation (usually trees) to improve water quality and reduce loss of wildlife habitat.
 The landowner enters a contract during which time this practice must stay in place.
-The CREP easement program places property that includes land in this
+The CREP easement program places property that includes land in this program into permanent easement, including a requirement that the CREP conservation practices remain in effect in perpetuity.

-27 Maryland Coastal Bays Program,

-Comprehensive Conservation and Management Plan, Ocean City, Maryland (revised 2015), first published in 1999.
+&lt;sup>27 Maryland Coastal Bays Program, Comprehensive Conservation and Management Plan, Ocean City, Maryland (revised 2015), first published in 1999.

-28 Maryland Agricultural Land Preservation Certification Program Application, Worcester County, Maryland.
+&lt;sup>28 Maryland Agricultural Land Preservation Certification Program Application, Worcester County, Maryland.
 2018.